mickfuzz/makecode-platformer-101/addLevels.md

 ![game level four](https://raw.githubusercontent.com/mickfuzz/makecode-platformer-101/master/images/new_level_7.png)

-## Test your game, Invite Playtesing and Reflecting
+## Test your Changes

-**This tutorial is now complete.**

-You can test your game to check that it has the desired behaviour.
+Test your game to check that your changes have the desired behaviour and no side effects.

-AND???
+Ask yourself the following questions:

+* When you change the design of the second level how can you make it more challenging?
+* Are you going to add a third level or a forth level?
+If so will you know how?
+* Can you imagine the player experience?
+Is there anything you are fogetting or taking for granted?

 This tutorial is one of many allowing you add different Game Element on the home page of this Platformer Making Course.